TPZ-CORE/tpz_police/README.md

 - Usable items based on the police job such as handcuffs, handcuff keys and detective kit to find the cause of player death.
 - Jail system that works offline and online in case a player leaves or server restarts, the player will be teleported to the jail cell until his / her time is finished.
+- Wagon selector based on police jobs and grades support for allowing the police to have transports through a camera view wagon selector.